-- The audit shall be based on verifying conformity of a recently produced adequate sample (product, batch, lot) of an approved device type. - The audit shall be a traceability audit based on the following principles: - Selection of one or more catalogue numbers (individual device types) attached to a declaration of conformity, linked to a valid CE certificate. - Selection of a random recent batch or lot from those catalogue numbers - Requesting for those batches or lots the relevant documentation covering the full process from incoming raw materials and components till final release (Batch or lot history records, manufacturing traveler, bills of materials, etc). - Audit the process backwards from final release to incoming materials and components and during this audit verify the following aspects. - That the raw materials and components are the same as those specified in the technical documentation of the approved device or device family. - That the equipment used in the manufacturing process is still the same compared to the specifications given in the technical documentation of the approved device or device family. - That incoming, in-process and final inspection stepsare the same compared to the documentation based on which approval was given. - Compare testing results done (either physical, electrical, chemical, mechanical or other) on a sample or 100% basis during in-process or final inspection with equal testing done during design verification to ensure device specification are still the same as when the device was approved. - Apart from auditing documentation, the Notified Body shall also where possible witness selected tests to verify test data fall within the specifications. - Take into account during the audit process the applicable controlled changes that the device has undergone within the scope of approval issued by the Notified Body. - A report with findings should be delivered following the assessment.
+- The unannounced audit shall be based on verifying conformity of a recently produced adequate sample (product, batch, lot) of an approved device type. - The unannounced audit shall be a traceability audit based on the following principles: - Selection of one or more catalogue numbers (individual device types) attached to a declaration of conformity, linked to a valid CE certificate. - Selection of a random recent batch or lot from those catalogue numbers - Requesting for those batches or lots the relevant documentation covering the full process from incoming raw materials and components till final release (Batch or lot history records, manufacturing traveler, bills of materials, etc). - Audit the process backwards from final release to incoming materials and components and during this audit verify the following aspects. - That the raw materials and components are the same as those specified in the technical documentation of the approved device or device family. - That the equipment used in the manufacturing process is still the same compared to the specifications given in the technical documentation of the approved device or device family. - That incoming, in-process and final inspection steps are the same compared to the documentation based on which approval was given. - Compare testing results done (either physical, electrical, chemical, mechanical or other) on a sample or 100% basis during in-process or final inspection with equal testing done during design verification to ensure device specification are still the same as when the device was approved. - Apart from auditing documentation, the Notified Body shall also where possible witness selected tests to verify test data fall within the specifications.
+Where appropriate, more testing coordinated by the Notified Body might be required. - Take into account during the audit process the applicable controlled changes that the device has undergone within the scope of approval issued by the Notified Body. - A report with findings should be delivered following the assessment.

-In case the manufacturer has subcontracted one or more critical parts of manufacture either to own manufacturing locations or to suppliers and they are regarded significant for the safety and performance of the device under review, then the Notified Body needs to determine whether those sites need to be visited as part of the unannounced visit.
-In case the Notified Body determines that it can assess traceability and equivalence between the manufactured lot or batch and the approved device without visiting those significant additional sites (manufacturing locations and/or subcontractors), then this shall be duly substantiated.
+In case the manufacturer has subcontracted one or more critical parts of manufacture either to own manufacturing locations or to suppliers and they are regarded significant for the safety and performance of the device under review, then the Notified Body needs to determine whether those sites need to be audited as part of the unannounced audit.
+In case the Notified Body determines that it can assess traceability and equivalence between the manufactured lot or batch and the approved device without auditing those significant additional sites (manufacturing locations and/or subcontractors), then this shall be duly substantiated.

-- Manufacturers must have appropriate contracts with their subcontractors that allow an unannounced visit by their Notified Body. - Subcontractors that have already undergone an unannounced visit in the last 12 months, may be eligible for waiving the need to undergo another unannounced visit.
-This is at the discretion of the Notified Body performing the unannounced visit.3
+- Manufacturers must have appropriate contracts with their critical subcontractors and with crucial suppliers that allow an unannounced audit by their Notified Body. - Subcontractors that have already undergone an unannounced audit in the last 12 months, may be eligible for waiving the need to undergo another unannounced audit.
+This is at the discretion of the Notified Body performing the unannounced audit.